Fresh batch of 670 pilgrims leaves for Amarnath

-Jammu: A fresh batch of 670 pilgrims left for the cave shrine of Amarnath in south Kashmir Himalayas today.
+JAMMU: A fresh batch of 670 pilgrims left for the Cave Shrine of Amarnath in south Kashmir Himalayas on Wednesday.

-The 60-day yatra, which commenced from the twin routes of Pahalgam in Anantnag district and Baltal in Ganderbal district on June 28, has crossed the 2 lakh mark so far.
+The 60-day Yatra, which commenced from the twin routes of Pahalgam in Anantnag District and Baltal in Ganderbal district on June 28, has crossed the two lakh mark so far.

+On the 35th day of the ongoing Shri Amarnathji Yatra, 1,874 Yatris paid obeisance at the Holy Cave.
+Till date 2,65,937 Yatris had the Darshan of the Shivling at the Holy Cave.

-The yatra is scheduled to conclude on August 26 coinciding with ‘Raksha Bandhan’ festival.
-(PTI)
+The Yatra is scheduled to conclude on August 26 coinciding with ‘Raksha Bandhan’ festival.

 Your email address will not be published.
 Required fields are marked *